gjasny/v4l-utils/README.md

 A number of packages is required to fully build v4l-utils.
 The first step is to install those packages.
 The package names are different on each distro.

-On Debian and derivated distributions, you need to install the following packages with `apt-get` or `aptitude`:
+On Debian and derivative distributions, you need to install the following packages with `apt-get` or `aptitude`:

 ```